NBA Rumors: Carmelo Anthony Says Rockets’ Issues Are ‘Over-Amplified’ Because Of High Expectations

 — Rockets Nation (@Rockets__Nation) October 29, 2018

-It is easy to point out what are the things contributing to the Rockets’ struggle.
+It is easy to point out the things that are contributing to the Rockets’ struggle.
 In their first five games in the 2018-19 NBA season, the Rockets are already feeling the effect of the departure of Trevor Ariza and Luc Mbah a Moute in the recent free agency.
-Also, some of their key players like James Harden and James Ennis are dealing with injuries, while Chris Paul was suspended for two games after engaging in a fist fight with Rajon Rondo in their recent game against the Los Angeles Lakers.
+Also, some of their key players, like James Harden and James Ennis, are dealing with injuries, while Chris Paul was suspended for two games after engaging in a fist fight with Rajon Rondo in their recent game against the Los Angeles Lakers.

 Having new faces on their roster, Rockets Head Coach Mike D’Antoni is yet to determine the right combination that works best for their team.
 After using him as a backup power forward, D’Antoni has tried using Carmelo Anthony as his starting small forward against the Los Angeles Clippers.
-Anthony admitted that most of them are having a hard time making adjustments with the lineup changes, but he strongly believes that the Rockets will find a way to build good chemistry and end their struggle.
+Anthony admitted that most of the team are having a hard time making adjustments with the lineup changes, but he strongly believes that the Rockets will find a way to build good chemistry and end their struggle.

 “This is a learning process for everybody,” Anthony said.
 “This is an experiment for everybody.
 We’ve been at this for four, five weeks now.
 We’re still working things out.”